 Tim Allen Net Worth

 Tim Allen Net Worth and Salary: Tim Allen is an American actor who has a net worth of $100 million.
-As one of the best-known figures in comedy, Tim Allen has made a name (and a fortune) for himself with a range of film and television roles.
+As one of the best-known figures in contemporary comedy, Tim Allen has made a name (and a fortune) for himself with a range of film and television roles.
 Tim Allen is also an accomplished stand-up comedian.
 He is famous for his roles in shows like Home Improvement and Last Man Standing.
 During the peak seasons of Home Improvement Tim earned $1.25 million per episode.
-That still stands today as the fifth highest salary every paid to a TV actor.
+That still stands today as the fifth-highest salary ever paid to a TV actor.

 Early Life: Tim Allen's real name is Timothy Alan Dick, and he was born on June 13th of 1953 in Denver, Colorado.
 Timothy was raised alongside five other siblings.
 His father was a real estate agent, but he died from a car accident when Timothy was just 11 years old.
 His mother remarried two years later, and she brought her children with her to live with her new husband in Michigan.
 His mother's new husband already had three children, meaning the family now contained nine children.